Proryanator/encoder-benchmark/README.md

 - <b>GPU:</b> Nvidia GPU w/ a hardware encoder, in the main x16 PCI slot of your PC (for max PCI bandwidth)
 - <b>Memory:</b> >= 8GB RAM (higher is always better)
 - <b>Storage Space:</b> 3-12GB depending on target resolution/framerate, 90GB for the full benchmark
+- <b>Extra Space:</b> When running encode & decode benchmark, allow for 12GB of additional free space (on top of 90GB)
 - <b>Storage Type/Speed:</b>
     - if benchmarking <= 2k@60, any SATA SSD will work just fine
     - if benchmarking >= 2k@120, you MUST use an m.2 nvme drive with speeds upwards of 1.1GB/s